Gladiolus

 Gladiolus Species and Varietals

-Gladiolus is latin for 'small sword' which is a reference to the plant's leaf shape.
+The genus Gladiolus is a member of the plant family Iridaceae and includes around 300 species.
+Gladiolus is Latin for 'small sword' which is a reference to the plant's leaf shape.
 They grow best in zones 4-9 and 12-24, though this can vary somewhat depending on the species.
 For more information, see the descriptions below.
 To find your zone, click here: Zone Map.

 Caring for Gladiolus